ArjunBajajAB/RIddle-Game-for-Dyslexic-Students-using-Deep-Learning/README.md

 ## Important Notice
 This project is tested on Ubuntu 20.04 LTS and Ubuntu 18.04 LTS and is working according to the images and videos shown.

+## How to run the game
+python3 Riddle.py or python Riddle.py

 ## Open Source Model
 Python libraries used
 1. Opencv